Kathuria/flutter_practise/CONTRIBUTION.md

 Scan through our [existing issues](https://github.com/github/docs/issues) to find one that interests you.
 You can narrow down the search using `labels` as filters.
 See [Labels](/contributing/how-to-use-labels.md) for more information.

 ### Make Changes
-- Start by fork this repo and creating new branch with same name as widget e.g. feature-interactive-vierwer
+- Start by forking this repo and creating new branch with same name as new widget_of_week e.g. feature-interactive-vierwer
 - Install Android Studio and do related installations for an android dart setup
 - Once Done, Try running this app in local or check released apk available in build for sampele overview
 - Add new widget directory and make required changes